Cooper Kupp Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Cooper Kupp Player Prop Bets for NFL Week 6 - Los Angeles vs. New York

-Bookmakers have installed player prop betting options for Cooper Kupp ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-Kupp's Los Angeles Rams (4-1) and the New York Giants (1-4) meet in Week 6 at MetLife Stadium.
+Before placing any wagers on Cooper Kupp's player prop bets for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key stats and trends to know.
+Kupp and the Los Angeles Rams (4-1) meet the New York Giants (1-4) in Week 6 at MetLife Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.